satansdeer/satansdeer.github.com/content/legacy-posts/claude-code-architecture/index.md

 Claude Code is fast at producing code, but it is not your architect.

 That distinction matters.
-If you let an AI coding tool decide every boundary for you, the first version can feel incredible and the second version can feel expensive.
+If you let an AI coding tool decide every boundary for you, the first version feels good and the second version feels expensive.
 The codebase grows quickly, but the shape of the system may not improve with it.

 This post is adapted from [a short video on TikTok](https://www.tiktok.com/@webdevivanov/video/7631569099822320918) and [the matching YouTube post](https://www.youtube.com/watch?v=dLWm8YB5FB0).
 The video point was simple: speed without architecture is not speed.
 It is debt with a good first impression.